Transcatheter Aortic Valve Replacement - TAVR

 During the TAVR procedure, a replacement heart valve is inserted either through a small cut in the leg and advanced to the heart, or through a small cut between the ribs and inserted through the apex, or tip, of the heart.
 It doesn’t require open-chest surgery and is done while the heart is still beating.

 “TAVR enables us to replace a patient’s diseased valve without open-chest surgery and without stopping the patient’s heart.
-It’s a new option that could extend the lives of patients with aortic stenosis, and we are pleased to be able to offer it to our patients,” says Mauricio Garrido, M.D., cardiothoracic surgeon, Abington Hospital – Jefferson Health.
+It’s a new option that could extend the lives of patients with aortic stenosis, and we are pleased to be able to offer it to our patients,” says Mauricio Garrido, M.D., cardiothoracic surgeon, Jefferson Abington Hospital.

 The expandable valve being used in the TAVR procedure is the Edwards SAPIEN Transcatheter Heart Valve, which was first approved by the FDA in November 2011.